-Goldsworth Trust is in its seventh period of operation since conversion on 1st February 2012.
+Goldsworth Trust is in its eighth period of operation since conversion on 1st February 2012.

-The total number of pupils in the period ended 31 August 2018 was 786 (excluding Nursery Provision), but this has increased to 820 at the October 2018 census date due to the continued demand for places at the Trust.
+The total number of pupils in the period ended 31 August 2019 was 824 (excluding Nursery Provision) and this number has been maintained at October 2019 census date.

 Goldsworth Trust is committed to continual improvement which is achieved in a number of ways, including improvement planning, review meetings, continual professional development, lesson observations, performance management, self-evaluation, data analysis and action planning.

-The particular achievements and performance of the Academy during the period ended 31 August 2018 were as follows:
+The particular achievements and performance of the Academy during the period ended 31 August 2019 were as follows:

-St Johns Primary School
+St Johns Primary School -End of Key Stage 2 Attainment

-• Reading - 83% reached end of year expectation -33% greater depth • Writing - 67% reached end of year expectation -17% greater depth • Maths - 83%reached end of year expectation - 40%greater depth • GPS - 77% reached end of year expectation - 27% greater depth • RWM - 67% reached end of year expectation -10% greater depth
+- Reading 73% reached end of year expectation -38% greater depth - Writing 65% reached end of year expectation -12% greater depth - Maths 77% reached end of year expectation 23%greater depth - SPAG -73% reached end of year expectation 27% greater depth - RWM 58% reached end of year expectation -12% greater depth